 You will find Windows Modules Installer Worker in the task manager.
 If your computer is getting too slow or getting non-responsive, you might want to take a look at the task manager.
 If this process is responsible for slow speed, you will see a tool with high CPU consumption on the task manager.
 It may appear as Windows Modules Installer Worker or TiWorker.exe.

 If you are facing this problem, don’t worry.
 There are methods that can resolve the high CPU usage error in no time.
-Any PC or laptop can result in a high usage of CPU error when this process is running alongside your usual programs.
+Any PC or laptop (like cheap laptop less than $500) can result in a high usage of CPU error when this process is running alongside your usual programs.
 In this article, you will find all the information you need to fix this glitch.
 These solutions are 100% tested and safe.
 They will definitely work and get rid of this problem.

 Learning More About Windows Modules Installer Worker